robertangeles/repo-ai-prompts/chatgpt-human-essay-translation-layer.md

   - Reflect the central contradiction, insight, or metaphor from the article.
   - Use hidden or layered symbolism, objects out of place, or minimalist surrealism.
   - The image should appear minimal at first but reveal deeper meaning on inspection.
+- Start the prompt with:
+  `Create an illustration in the style of Stephan Schmitz.`
 - End the prompt with:
   `--ar 7:5 --v 6.1 --stylize 500 --q 2`